caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 To import a spreadsheet, choose its format and the multivalue separator if any.
 Then do the mapping.
-The mapping is automatic when the header are properties label, or existing terms, or Omeka metadata names, or existing keywords.
+The mapping is automatic when the header are properties labels or terms, or Omeka metadata names, or existing keywords.

 When importing an ODS file with formulas, try to set `string` or `general` as the default format of cells to avoid an issue when a formula returns a string,